 The upper division component of the RN-BSN track requires a minimum of 36 credit hours of coursework which must be completed at UMKC and is dependent upon prior coursework transferred into the program.
 The primary courses are divided into four learning block courses – N481, N482, N483, & N484.

 As a public university, pursuing your RN-BSN education at UMKC is quite affordable.
+We offer in-state tuition in states we are authorized to deliver our RN-BSN program.
 Although geography might separate you from your professor, students receive a top-quality education with faculty and staff who are committed to your success.
 Through the use of technological support systems in place, there are many opportunities for students to engage virtually with their professors, academic advisors and their peers.

 The RN-BSN track does not require you to come to UMKC for any coursework.
 Courses are delivered via Blackboard and are held in synchronous and asynchronous modes depending on the professor and class.